 Ketogenic diet appropriate for those individuals who are:

-Ketogenic diet NOT appropriate for those individuals who are:
+Ketogenic NOT diet appropriate for those individuals who are:

 I’m not saying that you can’t put on weight or can’t train at a high level on a ketogenic diet, but I am saying that it is much harder.
 Carbs do not burn as “cleanly” as fats do, but they do burn with a higher intensity.